dylanrhodius/url-zoo/README.md

 # URL Zoo
 URL Zoo is a web app that makes URLs simple.
 What is unique about URL Zoo is the way in which it simplifies URLs for the user.
-It grabs a random **verb** and **animal** from an array and pairs it together, creating a simple url which is easy to remember!
+It grabs a random **verb** and **animal** from an array and pairs them together, creating a simple url which is easy to remember!
 (E.g. SmokingPanda)
 Click here for the [live demo](https://urlzoo.herokuapp.com/).

 ### Installation